 Posting messages as a group

-If you allow users to post as a group, you should be aware that they could use this to bypass messaging restrictions applied to individuals.
+If you let users to post as a group, you should be aware that they could use this to bypass messaging restrictions applied to individuals.

 Restricting chat messages

 You can also restrict chat messages to users within your own domain.
-Learn more about sharing options.
+Learn more about external chat options.

-Set up message restrictionsInitial step: Go to Gmail advanced settings in the Google Admin console
+Set up message restrictionsInitial step: Go to Gmail Compliance settings in the Admin console

 - On the left, select an organization.